Open-Cascade-SAS/OCCT/dox/upgrade/upgrade.md

 gives different result.
 In current version ST1 - surface trimmed only along V, U trim is removed;
 After modification ST1 - surface trimmed along U and V, U trim is kept.

+@subsection upgrade_760_storageformatversion Storage format version of OCAF document

+The methods *XmlLDrivers::StorageVersion()* and *BinLDrivers::StorageVersion()* were removed.
+Since now *TDocStd_Document* manupulates the storage format version of a document for both XML and binary file formats.
+For this the methods *StorageFormatVersion()* and *ChangeStorageFormatVersion()* were moved from *CDM_Document* to *TDocStd_Document*.
+The methods are used to get and set the storage format version of a document.
+A new enumeration *TDocStd_FormatVersion* lists the storage format versions of a document.
+By default, the document uses the latest (current) storage format version.
+In order to save a document in an older storage format version, call the method *ChangeStorageFormatVersion()* with one of the values from the enumeration.
+This value will be used by storage drivers of a corresponding OCAF file format (XML or binary) and the document will be saved following the rules of the specified storage format version (corresponding to an older version of Open CASCADE Technology).
+This way an application based on an old version of Open CASCADE Technology may read documents saved by new applications (based on newer version of Open CASCADE Technology).